-Corridors were fundamentally designed to bring together Member States, their relevant ministries, and rail infrastructure managers to work on the common cause: improving the quality and competitiveness of cross-border rail freight services.
+Corridors were fundamentally designed to bring together Member States, their relevant ministries, and rail infrastructure managers to work for the common cause: improving the quality and competitiveness of cross-border rail freight services.
 The PMOs are typically staffed by personnel delegated by the infrastructure managers involved; with one of them acting as the Managing Director of the Corridor.
-Management Boards similarly are made up of IM management members, while the Executive Boards (ExBo) consist of ministry officials who generally oversee rail transport in the given Member States.
+Management Boards similarly are made up of IM management members, while the all powerful Executive Boards consist of ministry officials who generally oversee rail transport in the given Member States.

 A Railway Advisory Group (RAG) and a Terminal Advisory Group (TAG) have been foreseen to complement the organisation through mobilising two of the closest stakeholder groups, instrumental from the perspective of the ultimate mission.
 Initially only a handful of RUs and Terminals were invited to attend RAG and TAG meetings, while non-RU (authorised) applicants were prevented from participating in the RAGs.
 Several improvements could be implemented that would enhance the organisation and governance effectiveness of RFCs:

-Reinforce Corridor Management: RFC Managing Directors being employees seconded from one or another IM of the Corridor often do not command the seniority, respect and independence needed to effectively carry out their coordinative roles in front of the Management and Executive boards.
+- Reinforce the standing of the Corridor Managing Directors: RFC MDs being employees seconded from one or another IM of the Corridor often do not command the seniority, respect and independence needed to effectively carry out their coordinative roles in front of the Management and Executive boards.
 SOLUTION: the position of Corridor MD should be a career assignment to which recruitment should take place from the labour market.
 Persons with adequate experience and seniority should be chosen to ensure that top IM management accept them as equals, when dealing in various issues of the Corridor.
-Ideally all CME employees should be career staffers rather than workers on secondment.

-- Chairs of the Executive Boards: RFC Executive Boards are chaired by an official from the Ministry of Transport of one of the participating Member States.
-An independent (outside) chair of the Executive Board could facilitate decision-making.
-SOLUTION: TEN-T Core Network Corridor (CNC) coordinators would be naturally positioned to chair the ExBo of the RFC that belongs to their respective CNC as senior personalities independent of the affected Member States. - Composition and operation of Railway Advisory Groups: RAG meetings are comprised of a limited number of RUs invited directly to participate.
+Ideally all CME employees should be career staffers rather than workers on secondment. - Composition and operation of Railway Advisory Groups: RAG meetings are comprised of a limited number of RUs invited directly to participate.
 SOLUTION: replace the current "invitation only" principle by an open invitation whereby any RU or non-RU (authorised) applicant may participate in the meetings.
-Invitation, agendas and meeting minutes should all be made public - through the Corridor websites - to ensure that any qualifying entity may make an educated decision if they should attend.

-Reinforce the role of RAG/TAG in governance: RAG/TAG meetings are often one-way communication venues, where participants may learn about decisions, or expected changes, but have limited means to influence their outcome.
+Invitation, agendas and meeting minutes should all be made public through the Corridor websites to ensure that any qualifying entity may make an educated decision if they should attend. - Reinforce the role of RAG/TAG in governance: RAG/TAG meetings are often one-way communication venues, where participants may learn about decisions, or expected changes, but have limited means to influence their outcome.
 SOLUTION: Include in the statutes of RFCs an obligation that every significant submission (e.g. Transport Market Study, the Corridor development plan, the bottleneck list, the maintenance schedule, any operational procedure that is to be harmonised) to the Management and/or Executive Board must feature the written RAG/TAG opinion.
-RAG/TAGs should be informed up-front about important submissions to Management Boards/Executive Boards and their speakers offered the opportunity to intervene in person at Management Board/Executive Board meetings should they see the necessity to explain their position.

-Annual or biannual public meetings: the public accountability of corridors is lacking, as not only their transparency is inadequate but the opportunities for the wider stakeholder base to engage the management as well as the Management and Executive boards is also non-existent.
+RAG/TAGs should be informed up-front about important submissions to Management Boards/Executive Boards and their speakers offered the opportunity to intervene in person at Management Board/Executive Board meetings should they see the necessity to explain their position. - Annual or biannual public meetings: the public accountability of corridors is lacking, as not only their transparency is inadequate but the opportunities for the wider stakeholder base to engage the management as well as the Management and Executive boards is also non existent.
 SOLUTION: annual or bi-annual general meetings should be organised by each corridor with the participation of their management, the Management and Executive boards (through at least their chairs) as well as including the RAG/TAG speakers.
 These general meetings should be open to any stakeholder who may be able to prove their involvement and interest in the corridor.
 These meetings should provide an opportunity to review the performance of the corridor and its development and bottleneck removal plans.

-28 March 2019